 As you probably know, you can hide your Wi-Fi network name in the settings of your wireless router (or access point) to improve security of your hotspot.
 After you hide SSID, everyone will first need to enter the correct SSID and only then – a valid security key to connect to your wireless network.
-And here is how to connect to a Wi-Fi network that doesn’t broadcast its name.
+And here is how to connect to a hidden Wi-Fi network that doesn’t broadcast its name.

 Connect To A Hidden Wi-Fi Network From Windows 10 PC